 How to choose a typeface: feeling and emotion.

-Because let’s face it, how many typefaces have you seen where the legibility is super bad?
-Perhaps the new dropbox typeface would not fit a government website, but overal most typefaces are readable enough for most cases.
-So over the years I learned that another factor is more important when picking a typeface: what feeling and emotion does it convey?
+Let’s face it, how many typefaces have you seen where the legibility is terrible?
+Perhaps the new dropbox typeface would not be a fit for a governmental website, but overall most typefaces are readable enough for most cases.
+So over the years, I learned that another factor is more important when picking a typeface: what feeling and emotion does it convey?

-Some examples of how a design might feel: energetic, casual, powerful, friendly, caring, serious, childish, happy, sad, daring, qualitative and much more.
-Each element that you add, a color, a shape or typography, changes how the design feels.
+Some examples of how a brand should feel: energetic, casual, powerful, friendly, caring, serious, childish, happy, sad, daring, qualitative, and much more.
+Each element that you add, a color, a shape, or typography, changes how the design feels.

 How to choose the right typeface for your situation